thec6rpse/rp2025/README.md

 ﻿# RP2025
 This repository contains the source code from our report written in HTML, CSS and JS.
+I added two scripts as an example of what is being implemented on our OVM with pandas library.
+None of them are relevant because the main repo is private.

 Here is a screenshot of the entire page as a preview.